cloudflare/managed-component-to-cloudflare-worker/README.md

 `npx managed-component-to-cloudflare-worker /path/to/managed/component.js component-name`

+### Custom wrangler.toml Configuration Using `npx`
+Pass the path to your custom wrangler.toml file as an optional third argument.
+Passed in component name will override the name in the custom wrangler.toml file.
+`npx managed-component-to-cloudflare-worker /path/to/managed/component.js component-name /path/to/wrangler.toml`

 ### Advanced: Manual Worker setup

 This method gives you more flexibility but requires you to be familiar with `wrangler` and Cloudflare Workers in general.